How to make a Vegan Pumpkin Pie with Baobab

 Ingredients:

-- A blender or a large mixing bowl.- A 9” pie shell
+- A blender or a large mixing bowl.

 - 1 ¾ cups pure pumpkin (1, 14 oz can) (not pumpkin pie filling!)